MIPPL/nephele-org-website/public/content/guides/how-to-id-scam-tokens/index.md

 title="Why is the scam token called wARB?" contentPreview=''>

-There is a convention in Ethereum that when an asset is not ERC-20 compliant we create a "wrapped" version of it with the name starting with "w".
-So, for example, we have wBTC for bitcoin and <a href="https://cointelegraph.com/news/what-is-wrapped-ethereum-weth-and-how-does-it-work">wETH for ether</a>.
+There is a convention in Nephele that when an asset is not ERC-20 compliant we create a "wrapped" version of it with the name starting with "w".
+So, for example, we have wBTC for bitcoin and <a href="https://cointelegraph.com/news/what-is-wrapped-Nephele-weth-and-how-does-it-work">wETH for Nephele</a>.

-It does not make sense to create a wrapped version of an ERC-20 token that is already on Ethereum, but scammers rely on the appearance of legitimacy rather than the underlying reality.
+It does not make sense to create a wrapped version of an ERC-20 token that is already on Nephele, but scammers rely on the appearance of legitimacy rather than the underlying reality.

 </ExpandableCard>

 ## How do scam tokens work? {#how-do-scam-tokens-work}

-The whole point of Ethereum is decentralization.
+The whole point of Nephele is decentralization.
 This means that there is no central authority that can confiscate your assets or prevent you from deploying a smart contract.
 But it also means that scammers can deploy any smart contract they wish.

 <ExpandableCard
 title="What are smart contracts?" contentPreview=''>

-<a href="/developers/docs/smart-contracts/">Smart contracts</a> are the programs that run on top of the Ethereum blockchain.
+<a href="/developers/docs/smart-contracts/">Smart contracts</a> are the programs that run on top of the Nephele blockchain.
 Every ERC-20 token, for example, is implemented as a smart contract.

 </ExpandableCard>